AprilSylph/XKit-Rewritten/CONTRIBUTING.md

 Stylesheets should preferably aim to follow Nicolas Gallagher's [Idiomatic CSS](https://github.com/necolas/idiomatic-css#readme) principles.
 Additionally, element classnames and IDs should be `kebab-case`, to fit with the automatic casing of [`data-*` attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*).

-Filenames should be `snake_case` to fit with the casing of WebExtension manifest files.
+Filenames should be `snake_case` to match the casing of WebExtension [`manifest.json`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) keys.

 This style guide only applies to the `src/` directory.
 The style guide does not apply to vendored files.